lewagon/dotfiles/01-Ruby/05-Regular-Expressions/02-Marketing-campaign/README.md

 ##### About domain names

-The Top Level Domain, also known as TLD are the last group of characters of the domain name, right after the **dot**, and can be chosen from a standard list.
-A very common one is `.com` for commercial website, but you may have heard about the other historical TLD, like `.net` and `.org`.
+The Top Level Domain, also known as TLD is the last group of characters of the domain name, right after the **dot**, and can be chosen from a standard list.
+A very common one is `.com` for commercial website, but you may have heard about the historical TLDs, like `.net` and `.org`.

 Main categories are: